Wesleyan University

 Wesleyan University (/ˈwɛsliən/ WESS-lee-ən) is a private liberal arts university in Middletown, Connecticut, United States.
-It was founded in 1831 as a men's college under the Methodist Episcopal Church and with the support of prominent residents of Middletown.
-It became a secular, coeducational institution.
+It was founded in 1831 as a men's college under the Methodist Episcopal Church and with the support of prominent residents of Middletown it became a secular, coeducational institution.

+Wesleyan is a primarily undergraduate institution with a small graduate program.
+It offers 47 majors as part of an open curriculum.
 The college accepted female applicants from 1872 to 1909, but did not become fully coeducational until 1970.
 Before full coeducation, Wesleyan alumni and other supporters of women's education established Connecticut College in 1912.
-Wesleyan, along with Amherst and Williams colleges, is part of "The Little Three".
+Wesleyan, along with Amherst and Williams colleges, is part of "The Little Three."
 Its teams compete athletically as a member of the New England Small College Athletic Conference (NESCAC) in NCAA Division III.

 History

 The Samuel Wadsworth Russell House (1828), home to the Philosophy department.
 The building was designated a National Historic Landmark in 2001 and is considered one of the finest examples of domestic Greek Revival architecture.

 Before Wesleyan was founded, a military academy established by Alden Partridge existed, consisting of the campus's North and South Colleges.
 As this academy failed, New England Methodists bought it and founded in 1831 an all-male Methodist college.
 Willbur Fisk was the first president.
-Despite its name, Wesleyan was never an officially denominational seminary, though its curriculum and campus religious life were shaped by a heavy Methodist influence.
-In 1909, it built Judd Hall, named after alumnus Orange Judd, one of the earliest academic buildings devoted exclusively to undergraduate science instruction on any American college or university campus.
+Despite being named after John Wesley, the founder of Methodism, Wesleyan was never officially a denominational seminary, though its curriculum and campus religious life were shaped by a heavy Methodist influence.
+In 1871, Judd Hall was dedicated; it was named after alumnus Orange Judd and was one of the earliest academic buildings devoted exclusively to undergraduate science instruction on any American college or university campus.

 The Wesleyan student body numbered about 300 in 1910 and had grown to 800 in 1960.

 Wesleyan is, along with Amherst and Williams colleges, a member of the Little Three.
 Wesleyan began as the smallest of the three.
 Later on, it expanded its programs, qualifying as a university with a variety of graduate offerings and became larger than the other two.